daniel-dsouza/psychic-octo-giggle/Home.md

 ## News

+> (Dec 23, 2022) 3.18 PTU may cause mouse issues for some people using Wayland.
+Using Gamescope with the game is a workaround, and can be easily enabled through Lutris or manually.

 > (Oct 17, 2022) DXVK v1.10.2/v1.10.3 may cause a black or transparent screen after launching the game depending on your hardware.
 If you experience this, try a different DXVK version.

 > (Oct 14, 2022) Penguins on rolling release distributions (ie. Arch, Manjaro) are reporting sound issues in-game.
 The solution is to set `Prefer System Libraries` in Lutris to `ON`.